1hf529/minicamp/renpy_llm/README.md

 1. Install Ren'Py from https://www.renpy.org/
 2. Open Ren'Py and launch the project
 3. Run the game to test the chat functionality

+## Audio Input Support

+This demo includes audio input functionality that allows users to interact with the AI using voice commands.
+For detailed information about the implementation, see `AUDIO_INPUT_README.md`.

+The audio input implementation supports:
+- Desktop platforms (Windows, macOS, Linux) using PyAudio and SpeechRecognition libraries
+- Android devices using native SpeechRecognizer API
+- iOS devices using native Speech framework

 ## LLM Integration